hyperledger-labs/fabric-token-sdk/docs/services.md

 Once initialized, the token chaincode can provide the following functionalities:
 - `Fetch the public parameters`.
 They must be fetched by each FSC node running the Token SDK stack.
   This is done automatically.
-- `Register issuers and auditors`.
-Indeed, only certain parties can issue tokens and audit token operations.
 - `Fetch Tokens` is used to retrieve the content of tokens by their ids.
 - `Validate and Translate Token Requests`.
 This is one of the essential steps in the lifecycle of a token transaction, as we have seen in the previous section.